DeepFlowcc/bsc-contract-editor/README.md

 1. Make sure your server is running
 2. Check the browser console for specific errors
 3. The examples should be in the `frontend/examples/` directory
+4. In a WebContainer, examples are automatically generated during installation

 ### Compilation Errors